 Scott is an Adjunct Professor at Texas A&M College of Veterinary Medicine, a past President for the Association for Avian Veterinarians, a frequent lecturer at multiple universities and conferences in the US and abroad, as well as author and filmmaker.

 After completing a bird medicine and surgery residency with Dr Brian Speer (left) at the Medical Center for Birds in Oakley, California, Scott became the Director of Avian Medical and Surgical Services at Westgate Pet and Bird Hospital.
+Now Dr Echols lives with his family in Utah and works worldwide.

 It was at this time that he added film to his efforts.
 Since then his film work has been centered on providing teaching videos to other veterinarians and bird owners.
 His focus on teaching foraging techniques to improve the lives of pet birds along with his short movie ‘Captive Foraging’ have gained him international attention.

 Most recently, Scott and his mentor Brian Speer have developed a consultation and surgery business that provides veterinary bird care services throughout North America.
+Dr Echols is the director of the Grey Parrot Anatomy Project and also founded Scarlet Imaging which develops revolutionary contrast agents.